menu

 Gary is a tiny city located in the state of South Dakota.
 With a population of 238 people and just one neighborhood, Gary is the 131st largest community in South Dakota.
-Gary has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Gary was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Gary, you'll notice that it is more blue-collar than most other communities in America.
 44.90% of Gary’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gary is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Gary who work in office and administrative support (15.31%), management occupations (11.22%), and healthcare (6.12%).